hbabar1215/HHA-507/assignments/assignment1_medicalcodexes.md

 - Read the raw data file(s) in their native format
 - Validate data integrity (check for required fields, detect corruption)
 - Log any data quality issues found
+- Which data files?
+    - Based on what I have provided in my example scripts, only load the example fize that I have referenced in my python file.
+Some of the medical codexes like RXnorm and SnowMed contains dozens of files.
+You have the option of either just working with the one that I have identified, or you can identify your own.

 #### Data Cleaning & Standardization
 - Handle missing or null values appropriately